Get a Taste of Tennessee with a Side of Southern, Smokies Hospitality

 Southern Staples

 Another cuisine that’s sure to get your taste buds watering is classic Southern cooking.
 Start your day off with a warm buttermilk biscuit, topped with thick gravy.
 Or enjoy eggs over easy with a couple of slices of country ham.
-While most of the country may only enjoy ham during the holidays, a country ham is prominent in Southern kitchens and restaurants.
+While most of the country may only enjoy ham during the holidays, a country ham is prominent in Southern kitchens and can be found on many menus.

 From the land to the sea, catfish is another popular protein you’ll find on Southern plates.
 Much like chicken, this catch is best served battered and fried.